If you received a speeding ticket, you probably want to know:

 Traffic Violations Bureau (TVB)

 The TVB is a special Department of Motor Vehicles administrative hearing office that has its own set of rules and procedures.
-Individuals who are charged with non-criminal traffic tickets in New York City and Rochester are required to report to the TVB for a trial if they plead not guilty.
+Individuals who are charged with non-criminal traffic tickets in New York City are required to report to the TVB for a trial if they plead not guilty.
 In the TVB there are no “plea bargains” or settlements, so a traffic ticket attorney cannot go into court and negotiate a reduction of the charges with the prosecutor.
 Since a trial is a complex circumstance, there is a major advantage in hiring an experienced trial attorney who is familiar with the ins and outs of the trial process.
 Our job is to listen to the police officer’s testimony and question or “cross examine” the officer at trial.
 Those questions can often lead to a dismissal if the judge concludes that the officer has not proven his case.
 At times we can make a motion to dismiss the ticket on technical grounds.
 In the speeding context, we will often make a motion to reduce the speed by 5 MPH on the grounds that the radar used to catch speeders is not completely accurate; if you are within 5mph of the next points category there might be some points savings to be had.
 The bottom line is that a trial is best handled by an attorney who is trained and experienced in trial tactics and methods.

 How To Read a New York Speeding Ticket